 Will my taking part in this study be kept confidential?

 Yes.
 Your personal health information, including your medical data will be collected by the study doctor and other site staff for this study’s research purposes and every effort will be made to ensure it is kept confidential.

+How will we use information about you?

+In this research study we will use information from you and your medical records.
+We will only use information that we need for the research study.
+We will let very few people know your name or contact details, and only if they really need it for this study.

+Everyone involved in this study will keep your data safe and secure.
+We will also follow all privacy rules.

+At the end of the study we will save some of the data in case we need to check it.

+We will make sure no-one can work out who you are from the reports we write.

+The information pack tells you more about this.

 What if something goes wrong?